-- 9.9 Once the preferred policy options for the Cheltenham Central Conservation Area Management Plans have been agreed, the social, economic and environmental effects of implementing these policies can be predicted.
-These predictions will be based on the likely changes to the baseline data identified in this Scoping Report if the policies were implemented.
-These Predicted Significant Effects can then be compared with the predicted effects if no planning policy action was taken (no change option) or if any of the other viable options for the Cheltenham Central Conservation Area Management Plans were implemented. - 9.10 Once the Predicted Significant Effects of implementing a policy option have been identified they then need to be subject to a Predicted Significant Effect Analysis to ascertain the Magnitude, Significance, Duration, Probability, Reversibility and the Potential for Cumulative Effects of the effect.
-The appraisal of the Cheltenham Central Conservation Area Management Plans' preferred policy options and the analysis of their predicted significant effects will be published in the Sustainability Appraisal Report that will accompany the Management Plan's at adoption.
+- 9.8 Once the preferred policy options for the Bafford Conservation Area Management Plan had been agreed, the social, economic and environmental effects of implementing these policies could be predicted.
+These predictions will be based on the likely changes to the baseline data identified in the Scoping Report if the policies were implemented.
+These Predicted Significant Effects have then been compared with the predicted effects if no planning policy action was taken (no change option) or if any of the other viable options for the Bafford Conservation Area Management Plan were implemented. - 9.9 Once the Predicted Significant Effects of implementing a policy option have been identified they then need to be subject to a Predicted Significant Effect Analysis to ascertain the Magnitude, Significance, Duration, Probability, Reversibility and the Potential for Cumulative Effects of the effect.